bytecodealliance/cargo-component/docs/design/registries.md

   table below).

-  As packages in a component registry are namespaced (unlike Rust crate registries), the short-form differs from what is supported by `cargo`:
+  As packages in a component registry are namespaced (unlike Rust crate registries), the shorthand form differs from what is supported by `cargo`:

   ```toml
   name = "<package-id>:<version>"